artsy/artsy.github.io/README.md

 ## Deploying

-Travis CI will automatically deploy when new commits are pushed to the `source` branch, so you shouldn't need to deploy from your local computer.
+Travis CI will automatically deploy when new commits are pushed to the `source` branch, so you should not need to deploy from your local computer.
 However, if you need to deploy locally, the `rake deploy` command is available.

 ## Adding an Author

-Authors are key-value stored, so you'll need to give yourself a key inside [_config.yml](_config.yml) - for example:
+Authors are key-value stored, so you will need to give yourself a key inside [_config.yml](_config.yml) - for example:

 ```yaml
   joey: